aignacio/ravenoc/README.md

 Considering the example above, to get the size of the packet in the **virtual channel 3**, the user must read the address *AXI_CSR_BASE_ADDR+'h24*.

 ### <a name="irqs"></a> IRQs
-In the top level there is also available an array of IRQs (Interrupt Request Signals) that is a struct which is connected to every router / AXIs of the NoC.
+In the top level it is available an array of IRQs (Interrupt Request Signals) that is a struct which is connected to every router / AXI modules of the NoC.
 All the IRQs are related to the AXI read VC buffers of the router.
 Two CSRs mentioned previously are important to configure the IRQ behavior in each router.
 The **IRQ_RD_MUX** selects which is the input source for the IRQs, that can be either the `empty` or `full` flags of the read AXI buffers or a comparison with the number of flits available to be read at the read buffer.
 And the **IRQ_RD_MASK** is an input mask that does the AND logical operation with every bit of the output of IRQ_RD_MUX and in case this one is set to comparison, the mask will represent the reference value.
-The image below tries to explain the text:
+The image down below tries to explain in a more ilustrative way:
 ![IRQs RaveNoC](docs/img/irqs_ravenoc.svg)

 ### <a name="confparam"></a> Configurable parameters
 The following parameters are configurable and can be passed by compilation time as system verilog macros.
-Please check that not all parameters are indicated to change unless to look inside the code to understand how it is used or wants to build something custom for one specific application.
+Please check that not all parameters are indicated to change unless you have some interest to look inside the design to understand how it is used and wants to build something custom for one specific application.
 To check which are the default values for all the parameters, see the main [defines file](src/include/ravenoc_defines.svh).
 |     SV Macro    |                             Description                            |  Default Value  |                    Range                   |
 |:---------------:|:------------------------------------------------------------------:|:---------------:|:------------------------------------------:|
 | FLIT_DATA_WIDTH | Flit data width in bits, AXI data width will be equal              |        32       |          (32,64) - 128 not tested          |